Assetmark Inc. Acquires 253,444 Shares of iShares Core S&P Total U.S. Stock Market ETF (NYSEARCA:ITOT)

-Assetmark Inc. increased its holdings in iShares Core S&P Total U.S. Stock Market ETF (NYSEARCA:ITOT) by 5,112.9% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 258,401 shares of the company’s stock after purchasing an additional 253,444 shares during the quarter.
-Assetmark Inc. owned approximately 0.06% of iShares Core S&P Total U.S. Stock Market ETF worth $25,520,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Assetmark Inc. grew its holdings in shares of iShares Core S&P Total U.S. Stock Market ETF (NYSEARCA:ITOT) by 5,112.9% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 258,401 shares of the company’s stock after acquiring an additional 253,444 shares during the period.
+Assetmark Inc. owned about 0.06% of iShares Core S&P Total U.S. Stock Market ETF worth $25,520,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Want to see what other hedge funds are holding ITOT?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iShares Core S&P Total U.S. Stock Market ETF (NYSEARCA:ITOT).